Changes in AIDA Fitting Scheme

 // Set variable ranges

-public void setRange(double lower, double upper);
+public void setRange(double

-public void addRange(double lower, double upper);
+lower, double upper);

 public double[][2] range();

-// If dependent is "true", this is a variable, if "false" - parameter
+is a variable, if "false" - parameter

-public void setDependent(boolean state);
+public void setDependent(boolean

 public boolean isDependent();